Omari Hutchinson

+Early life

+Hutchinson was born in Redhill, England.
+He grew up in South London along with his older brother O'Shaye, who has played for non-League football clubs Burgess Hill Town, East Grinstead Town and Ramsgate.

 Club career

 Early career

-Hutchinson began his career with Chelsea, joining in 2008, before being scouted and signed in 2012 by Charlton Athletic while playing football in the Addicks car park as his brother, Oshaye, was training with the youth team.
+Hutchinson began his career with Chelsea, joining in 2008.
+In a video posted on Chelsea's official website in late July 2023, Hutchinson's father stated that he had been released twice by Chelsea as a child.
+In 2012, he was scouted and signed by Charlton Athletic while playing football in the Addicks car park as his brother, Oshaye, was training with the youth team.
 While at Charlton, he caught the eye of North-London rivals Arsenal, having impressed in a game against them.

-After two years with Charlton, Hutchinson left the club.
-Trials with Arsenal, Tottenham Hotspur and Brentford followed, but ultimately led to nothing.
+After two years with Charlton, Hutchinson left the club and trials with Arsenal, Tottenham Hotspur and Brentford followed, but ultimately led to nothing.
 Hutchinson took a year-long break from academy football to play futsal with his friends, before joining Arsenal at under-12 level.
+Hutchinson also stated that he spent time with Crystal Palace prior to joining Arsenal.

 At the age of twelve, Hutchinson took part in a South-London tournament hosted by Brazilian football legend Pelé, who praised Hutchinson for his skills.
 At the tournament, he also met football content creators F2Freestylers, who invited him to star in a video on their YouTube channel.
 The video, showcasing Hutchinson's skills, has amassed over four million views.

 In November 2020, Hutchinson signed his first professional contract with Arsenal.
 He was handed a place on the bench for the Arsenal senior team for the first time in their 1–0 FA Cup defeat to Nottingham Forest on 9 January 2022.

 Return to Chelsea

-On 16 July 2022, Hutchinson rejoined Chelsea for an undisclosed fee. and made his professional debut on 5 January 2023 in a 1–0 home defeat against Manchester City, coming on as a second half substitute.
+On 16 July 2022, Hutchinson rejoined Chelsea.
+He made his professional debut on 5 January 2023 in a 1–0 home defeat against Manchester City, coming on as a second-half substitute.

+Loan to Ipswich Town

+On 20 July 2023, Hutchinson agreed to join newly-promoted Championship side Ipswich Town on a season-long loan.
+Despite being unable to fully cement himself in the starting eleven, he was awarded the EFL Championship Player of the Month award for February 2024 having scored three injury-time goals, also contributing two assists.

+Ipswich Town

+After helping the club gain promotion to the Premier League after 22 years away, Hutchinson rejoined Ipswich Town on 30 June 2024 and signed a five-year contract for a club-record fee.

+On 24 November 2024, Hutchinson scored his first Premier League goal in a 1–1 home draw against Manchester United.
+On 30 December 2024, Hutchinson scored in a 2–0 home league victory over his former club Chelsea to secure the club's first Premier League home win since 2002.
+He scored his third Premier League goal in a 1-4 home loss to Tottenham Hotspur on 22 February 2025.